EddieTheEd/Obsidian-Vault/002_Notes/Class 32.md

 - **Adhesive forces** are between molecules of different substances.
 Adhesion enables solvent molecules to bond to the stationary phase.
 - **Cohesive forces** are between molecules of the same substance.

+**TLC Advantages**:
+* The glass plate is rigid, not flexible like paper, so it is easy to control.
+* After separation, the substances in the mixture can be recovered.
+The silica gel holding the separated substance is scraped off the glass plate and added to a solvent.
+The substance will dissolve and the silica gel can easily be removed by filtration.
+The glass plates can be recoated with silica gel and used over and over again.

 ---
 # Recall